IT21894824/Visual-Style-Advisor/README.md

 ## Research Question

-How can a machine learning-based mobile application effectively provide personalized fashion and beauty recommendations, including hairstyle transformation, hair color selection, clothing fit, and makeup suggestions, through facial feature analysis and virtual fit-on simulations?
+How can a machine learning-based mobile application effectively provide personalized fashion and beauty recommendations, including hairstyle transformation, hair color selection, clothing fit, and makeup suggestions, through facial feature and body type analysis?

 ---

 ## About the Project

 ### Purpose
-To develop a machine learning-based mobile application that offers personalized fashion and beauty recommendations tailored to individual preferences and facial features.
+To develop a machine learning-based mobile application that offers personalized fashion and beauty recommendations tailored to individual preferences, body types and facial features.
 This system aims to address the challenges individuals face when selecting hairstyles, hair colors, clothing, and makeup by providing realistic simulations and interactive tools.
-By integrating advanced algorithms and virtual fit-on technology, the application seeks to enhance user confidence and decision-making in exploring new styles, ultimately redefining the way individuals approach personal styling and fashion.
+By integrating advanced algorithms, the application seeks to enhance user confidence and decision-making in exploring new styles, ultimately redefining the way individuals approach personal styling and fashion.

 ### Objectives